dragonflydb/documentation/docs/command-reference/server-management/shutdown.md

 ## Syntax

-    SHUTDOWN
+    SHUTDOWN [NOSAVE | SAVE]

 **Time complexity:** O(1)

+## Options

-The command behavior is the following:
+The `SHUTDOWN` command supports optional modifiers to alter the behavior of the command:

+* `SAVE` will force a DB saving operation even if no save points are configured.
+* `NOSAVE` will prevent a DB saving operation even if one or more save points are configured.

 <!-- we dont do any of that useful stuff: